henrikfalk/-Bacteria-Simulator-/README.md

 Regards Henrik

 ## The game
-The game simulates the life of different bacteria types in a fishtank.
+The game simulates the life of different bacteria types in a aquarium.
+Totally unrealistic and just for fun.

-Maybe I should have chosen peaceful fish for the fishtank but I like the idea of something "out of control" is at bit more interesting for at game.
+Maybe I should have chosen peaceful fish for the aquarium but I like the idea of something "out of control" is at bit more interesting for at simulation.

+The game also explores different Unity features and concepts.

 ## Controls